vmware-archive/iot-analytics-benchmark/DL/README.md

 The Keras classifier is a Python-based single node program for running on an IoT edge gateway.

-The BigDL classifiers (Python and Scala versions) are Spark-based distributed programs using Spark Streaming to read and infer the input encoded images.
+The BigDL classifiers (Python and Scala versions) are Spark-based distributed programs, some using Spark Streaming to read and infer the input encoded images, other reading pre-loaded images directly from memory.

 Uses Intel's BigDL library (see <https://github.com/intel-analytics/BigDL-Tutorials>) and
 CIFAR10 dataset from <https://www.cs.toronto.edu/~kriz/cifar.html>